8 Square Competitors for POS & Credit Card Processing

 Clover is a top Square alternative because it offers a lot of the same features and benefits.
 It features an advanced and all-in-one POS and payment processor, plus customer loyalty programs, employee scheduling, and proprietary hardware.
 We also highly recommend Clover if you want a Square alternative for affordable iOS-based credit card readers with payment apps.

+Use Clover if you want to keep your current merchant account while upgrading Clover’s system.
 Unlike Square software, which only works with Square Payments, Clover can be purchased through many different merchant account providers.
-So, it’s best for businesses wanting to choose their own payment processor or with an existing merchant account.
-It comes with a monthly fee that businesses should keep in mind when budget planning.
+However, it does come with a monthly fee that businesses should keep in mind when budget planning.

 PayPal Zettle: Best Square Competitor for PayPal Users With Storefronts